yitweng/oms-pick/README.md

 **Post your photos to Instagram and Facebook from your Mac.
 Free.**

 Your best photos are sitting on a drive.
 OMS Pick finds the ones you meant to post, and posts them.
-No uploads to anybody's website, no subscription, no account in the middle.
+Your library of photos stays on your Mac, no uploads to anybody's website, no subscription, no account in the middle.

 I am Jon Low, a wedding photographer in Kuala Lumpur.
-I built this because I kept not posting.
+I have an issue to stay active on Instagram and Facebook, so I created this app to feature the photographs that I captured.

 ![The OMS Pick window: a wedding library on the left, a five-slide post being built on the right](docs/hero.jpg)